Hire a Dedicated Node.js Developer — Scalable APIs and Backend Systems That Hold Up Under Load

 Our Node.js developers are TypeScript-first, architecture-aware, and experienced working within existing engineering teams.

-TypeScript as a default — types and interfaces, not any everywhere
+Senior Node.js developers with TypeScript as default — typed interfaces, not any everywhere

 Three engagement models — matched to your project type, timeline, and team structure.